JuliaLang/www.julialang.org/jsoc/gsoc/gnn.md

 ### Improving performance using sparse linear algebra

 Many graph convolutional layers can be expressed as non-materializing algebraic operations involving the adjacency matrix instead of the slower and more memory-consuming gather/scatter mechanism.
 We aim at extending as far as possible and in a gpu-friendly way these *fused* implementation.
+The project will involve fixing some outstanding issues in CUDA.jl that are blocking sparse adjacency matrix support on GPU.

 **Duration**: 350h.